zuozhenggh/learning-library/data-management-library/big-data/bds-load-balancer/load-balancer/load-balancer.md

 * An **SSH key pair**.
 The key pair must include the private key that was associated with the cluster when it was created.
 In the steps below, the sample key pair files are named `my-ssh-key` (the private key) and `my-ssh-key.pub` (the public key used when the cluster was created).
 See [Create a Cluster](https://docs.oracle.com/en/cloud/paas/big-data-service/user/create-cluster.html) in *Using Oracle Big Data Service* and [Creating a Key Pair](https://docs.cloud.oracle.com/en-us/iaas/Content/GSG/Tasks/creatingkeys.htm?Highlight=ssh%20key#CreatingaKeyPair) in the Oracle Cloud Infrastructure documentation.

 * **Access to the cluster file system** (via SSH).
-You must be able to connect directly to the first and second utility nodes on your cluster.
+You must be able to connect directly to the first utility node on your cluster.
 To do this, prior to creating a load balancer, you must set up your environment to allow that access.
 For example you can use Oracle FastConnect or Oracle IpSec VPN, you can set up a bastion host, or you can map private IPs to public IP addresses.
 See  [Establish Connections to Nodes with Private IP Addresses](https://docs.oracle.com/en/cloud/paas/big-data-service/user/establish-connections-nodes-private-ip-addresses.html) in *Using Big Data Service*.

 <!--  In this lab, the sample IP addresses are `10.2.0.101` (first utility node) and `10.2.0.102` (second utility node).
 Your IP addresses will be different.-->